Does tooth pain have you in agony? Chances are your tooth pain can be from an undiagnosed cavity.

 Tooth Cavity Treatments

-If you already have cavities, or if your teeth are showing signs of decay, Dr. Hess offers a range of general dentistry services to restore stability to the tooth and provide protection from future damage or decay.
+If you already have cavities or your teeth show signs of decay, Dr. Hess offers a range of general dentistry services to restore tooth stability and protect them from future damage or decay.

-Composite Dental Fillings: These fillings are placed in a single visit and are used to treat teeth with minor tooth decay.
-They can be made of a composite resin material or porcelain material.
-They can last a lifetime with a good oral health routine.
+Composite dental fillings: These fillings, made of composite resin or porcelain, are placed in a single visit and are used to treat teeth with minor tooth decay.
+With a good oral health routine, they can last a lifetime.

-Inlays and Onlays: These types of restorations are generally used when there is more significant tooth decay, but not enough to warrant a root canal.
-Inlays and Onlays can protect teeth from further deterioration.
+Inlays and onlays: These restorations are generally used when there is more significant tooth decay but not enough to warrant a root canal.
+They can protect teeth from further deterioration.

 Root Canal: If the tooth decay has advanced and is causing an infection at the root of the tooth, you may need a root canal.
 This procedure is the best way to treat a diseased tooth and avoid an extraction.